Azure-Samples/azure-search-dotnet-samples/search-website-functions-v4/README.md

 ## Create a resource group for Azure resources

+Creating a resource group gives you a logical unit to manage the resources, including deleting them when you are finished using them.

 1. In Visual Studio Code, open the [Activity bar](https://code.visualstudio.com/docs/getstarted/userinterface), and select the Azure icon.

 1. In the Side bar, **right-click on your Azure subscription** under the `Resource Groups` area and select **Create resource group**.

 1. Enter a resource group name, such as `cognitive-search-website-tutorial`.

-1. Select a location close to you.
+1. Select a location that's supported by Azure Static Web Apps: `West US 2, East US 2, West Europe, Central US, East Asia`.

-1. When you create the Cognitive Search and Static Web App resources, later in the tutorial, use this resource group.
+When you create the Cognitive Search and Static Web App resources, later in the tutorial, use this resource group.

-  Creating a resource group gives you a logical unit to manage the resources, including deleting them when you are finished using them.

 ## Create an Azure Cognitive Search resource